Quick highlights of the seven most energy-efficient air conditioners; Key Takeaways Certainly. After reading the article, here are 5 key […]

 2. They are energy efficient

-LEDs provide all the lighting you need for your entire house at half the energy used by all the previous generation of bulbs.
+LEDs provide all the lighting you need for your entire house at half the energy used by all the previous generations of bulbs.

 Also Read: Do LED Lights Get Hot – How Hot Are LED Bulbs?